Data-Mechanics/course-2019-spr-proj/yufeng72/README.md

 <h2>Statistical Analysis</h2>

-todo
+I did some statistical analysis to see if college students are the main customer of the Bluebike service and if it’s practicable to place more bike stations for them.
+I also got some statistics about the relation between a college’s bike station number, bike trip number and student number.
+After I solved the constraint satisfaction and optimization problems, I got some of these statistics (like correlation coefficients) updated and compared them with the old one.

 <h2>Running the Execute Script for the Project</h2>

+Run in trial mode (whole datasets):
 ```
 python execute.py yufeng72
 ```
-run in trial mode (where retrive function read less data and the algorithm work on less data):
+Run in trial mode (where retrive function read less data and the algorithm work on less data):
 ```
 python execute.py yufeng72 --trial
 ```